|About The Artists

 She has no formal art training, however she has had a life-long love of art in all forms.
 Her creative

 outlet has for many years been centered in the field of photography.
-A little over two years ago, she joined
+Sharon is part of a world-wide

 Phoenix Daily Photo.
 She is enjoying

-taking her out of her comfort zone to try new things and learn from some very talented artists and art lovers.
+taking her out of her comfort zone to try new things and learning from some very talented artists and art lovers.

 Click Anck Gallery or one of the above links